GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/integration-guide/index.md

 ## Build and deploy

 1. Collect topics by observing users in production—not scaled yet (Estimated time: approximately 1 week)
-    1. Understand your options: [iframe & JavaScript](/docs/privacy-sandbox/topics/#access-topics) OR [HTTP headers](/docs/privacy-sandbox/topics/#use-headers-to-access-and-observe-topics)
+    1. Understand your options: [iframe and JavaScript](/docs/privacy-sandbox/topics/#access-topics) or [HTTP headers](/docs/privacy-sandbox/topics/#use-headers-to-access-and-observe-topics)
     1. Define the domain of the iframe.
     1. Build the JavaScript code, using the [demo app](https://topics-demo.glitch.me/) as a code reference — or implement the headers option.
     1. Deploy Topics to your controlled environment (some production sites).